 Liaison activity (update)

+[Incoming from SMPTE to VCEG]

 The JCT-VC did not directly send or receive formal liaison communications at this meeting.
 However, there was an exchange of status and project information between the parent bodies.

 Also, as the hosting parent body, ITU-T SG16 sent an outgoing liaison statement to various organizations to inform them of the approval of the second edition of the technical report on usage of video signal type code points, to describe the purpose of this report, and the describe the changes introduced in the second edition.
 The receiving organizations included ARIB, ATSC, AVS, CTA, DASH IF, DTG, DVB, EBU, ETSI, IEC TC 100, IETF AVT, ITU-T SG9, SCTE, SMPTE, UHD Alliance, UHD Forum, and VSF.